hubidu/codeceptjs-testbook/BACKLOG.md

 - DONE BUG Screenshots not showing
 - DONE Mark suite as passed/failed
 - DONE Try browser.on('error') events
+- DONE UI Keep selected tests when switching between devices
 - DONE BUG STOP Testrun does not work properly

+- BUG Update suite time stamps
+- BUG Exception running testbook server the first time because config file does not exist
+- Persist features/scenarios in order to show something when page is reloaded
 - Count retried tests
 - Record test success/failure statistics server side
 - BUG UI Show only configured devices
 - UI Get environments/devices from server
-- Show per device test passed/fail status (e. g. as green/red mobile, tablet desktop icon)
 - Write a decent readme
 - Record an awesome screencast
+- Only allow to select one step at a time
 - Display BeforeSuite/AfterSuite events
+- Simple client side search in features, scenarios and tags
-- Show tags on tests
+- Show a tag bar on the left
 - UI Allow to expand more than one test
-- UI Keep selected tests when switching between devices
-- SHOULD BE FIXED 'Failed to find test' console error when running yahoo test
-- Are phantomjs instances terminated?
 - Start phantom only if webdriverio is configured for phantom
 - Fire an end_run event when all parallel runs have finished
 - Keep statistics per device